-Josiah is an 18-year-old boy from Texas who is hoping to be adopted.
+Josiah is a 19-year-old boy from Texas who is hoping to be adopted.

 Josiah is a very giving child.
 He has a sensitive nature and likes to talk about his feelings.
 Josiah is very good at expressing how he feels.
 He enjoys playing with his younger brother Richard.
 Josiah named Richard as his favorite person.
 Playing outside, swimming, and playing football our his favorite activities.
 He would much rather be outside then in, but can usually entertain himself with video games when he must.
 Josiah is generally easy going, but he can be competitive.
 He will show you he is upset when he does not get his way.
 Supportive services are provided to help him learn to express himself in a positive way.
 Josiah needs a family that is able to encourage him, provide structure and supervision.